shailjaranjan/leearninggit/README.md

 # leearninggit
 learning git and github
-I a editing the readme file. adding some more details about the project description.
+I am  editing the readme file. adding some more details about the project description.